 - They have a web presence, but the things that they would like people to see about them first don’t come up first.

 The good news is that personal SEO can help in all three scenarios.

 No Web Presence, No Content

 You need to add content elsewhere too.
 LinkedIn.
 YouTube.
 Medium.
 Quora.
 Anywhere where you can share what you know to enhance your reputation.
 You need to do so consistently and often.
-And make sure that what you share is SEO optimized, not just for what the content is about but for your name as well.
+And make sure that what you share is SEO optimized, not just for what the content is about but also for your name.

 A Negative Web Presence

 This is trickier, and where you will benefit from help from a professional personal branding SEO expert.
 You need to move that negative content, whatever it is, off the first page of Google results and replace it with positive content that better reflects who you are.

 Fred Frankly is a budding entrepreneur who’s building a promising company.
 He’s a nice guy, with nice friends and a nice family and some stellar business ideas.
 He’s very good at what he does and, all-in-all, a pretty good bloke.